Originating as a farm dog in Flanders, Belgium, the Bouvier Des Flandres temperament is loyal, intelligent, and familial.

 Bouvier Des Flandres grooming is not as difficult as it appears.
 They have a weather-resistant double coat.
 Their outer coat is long and coarse while their undercoat is dense and fine.

 Bouvier Des Flandres have a Dutch nickname, “Vuilbaard”, which means “dirty beard.”
-They get dirty fairly easily; expect muddy paws, burrs, leaves, and a dirty, wed beard.
+They get dirty fairly easily; expect muddy paws, burrs, leaves, and a dirty, wet beard.
+You’ll be mopping often with the Bouvier around…

 Some owners prefer their Bouvier Des Flandres shaved because they get dirty so easily.

-The Bouvier Des Flandres is prone to several health conditions such as hip dysplasia, elbow dysplasia, cataracts, cancer, hypothyroidism (a thyroid disorder), epilepsy, bloat (also known as gastric torsion), and Cushing’s disease (when the body produces too much cortisol).
+The Bouvier Des Flandres is prone to several health conditions such as hip dysplasia, elbow dysplasia, cataracts, cancer, hypothyroidism (a thyroid disorder), epilepsy, bloat (also known as gastric torsion), and Cushing’s disease (a condition wherein the body produces too much cortisol).

 The Bouvier Des Flandres is a moderate to high energy breed.
 They love to stay busy and are perfect for an active household.
 Take your Bouvier Des Flandres on daily walks, jogs, or even bike rides to tire them out.